qsohh/qsohh.github.io/content/en/CV.md

 - Developed a probabilistic approach for calculating railway gauge using Wilks' quantile.
 - Monte Carlo simulations, incorporating mechanics, random variable generation, and probabilistic analysis.

+### Teaching Assistant - Université de Bourgogne (Jan.
+2022 - Apr.
+2022)
+- Assisted in the course "Scientific Calculation" of a class of M1 students.

+### Teaching Assistant - ENSTA Paris (Jan.
+2020 – Mar.
+2020)
+- Assisted in the MIV305 course on "Motorization and Hybridization" for 3rd-year engineering students.

 ## Languages and IT Skills
 - Languages: Chinese (Native), English, French
 - Programming: Python, C++, R, Java